-Whether or not one of these little mighty mites is going to be right for you?
-And while we here at IndugleYourPet have no way of answering this, we can share with you what we know about the Miniature Pinscher dog breed so that you might be better prepared to answer this for yourself.
+Is one of these little mighty mites going to be right for you?
+And while we here at IndugleYourPet have no way of answering this, we can share with you what we know about the Miniature Pinscher dog breed so that you might be better prepared to answer this.

 So, without further ado, let’s dive right in!